 2. There is another opportunity with a larger discount to intrinsic value to allocate capital to instead.

-When buying, there is an implicit assumption that the market is wrong, that the intrinsic value is higher than the current price, and that the price should converge to it over time.
-Why, then, can’t the market also be wrong in pricing a stock higher than the intrinsic value?
+When buying, there is an implicit assumption that the market is wrong, that it’s intrinsic value is higher than the current price, and that the price should converge to it over time.
+Why, then, can’t the market also be wrong in pricing a stock higher than it’s intrinsic value?
 If an investor assumes price and intrinsic value are independent, it seems logical they can diverge in either direction.
-Again, intrinsic value is a subjective estimation of the worth of a business based on its discounted cash flows, growth, and risk.
-The estimation comes with a confidence interval given the predictability of the business and the irreducible unknowns and uncertainties.
-It’s impossible to precisely forecast the cash flows a business will generate over its lifetime, but is still worthwhile to have a general sense of realistic possibilities and the risk/rate of return implied by various prices.
-Thus, incorporating the important concept of a Margin of Safety, introduced by Benjamin Graham, gives the investor some leeway for being wrong and not losing, or gaining, much.
+Again, intrinsic value is just a subjective estimation of the worth of a business based on its discounted cash flows, growth, and risk.
+The estimation should have a confidence interval given the predictability of the business and the irreducible unknowns and uncertainties.
+It’s impossible to precisely forecast the cash flows a business will generate over its lifetime, but it’s still worthwhile to have a general sense of the realistic possibilities and the risk and rate of return implied by various prices.
+Thus, incorporating the important concept of a Margin of Safety, introduced by Benjamin Graham, provides the investor some leeway for being wrong and not losing, or gaining, much.